norbu-s/Tipping-League/README.md

 # Description

-An online tipping aplication where you can tip and compete against player from all around the world.
+An online tipping application where you can tip and compete against player from all around the world.

 Table of Contents